 Striped skunks are normally solitary animals.
 They are nocturnal, usually active only at night and sleeping by day in underground burrows.
 The typical life span is two years.
 Mating season is from mid-February to mid-March.
 The gestation period lasts eight to nine weeks and a litter of four to 11 young are born blind and helpless.
 The baby skunks are called “kittens.”
 At three weeks, their eyes open and at eight weeks, they are weaned.
 In about 14 weeks the young begin to disperse and live on their own.
 The striped skunk has few natural predators.
 The great horned owl is the major predator.
 Other predators include hawks, coyotes, foxes and bobcats, but the repulsive spray will deter most predation.
 The classic black with white stripes is a warning to most predators to leave the striped skunk alone.
 If this does not work, the skunk will chatter its teeth, stamp its feet or even bluff a charge to scare away predators.
 If this fails the skunk will, as a last resort, spray with a disgustingly sick-smelling musk that can temporarily blind the attacker while the striped skunk makes a get-away.

 Nowak, Ronald M. Walker’s Mammals of the World: Volume 1.
 Baltimore: The John’s Hopkins U University Press, 1999.

 Wilson, Don E., and DeeAnn M. Reeder.
 Mammal Species of the World.
 Washington: Smithsonian Institute Press, 1993.

-AUTHOR: Jim Schrenkel, Wildlife Biologist, Division of Wildlife & Freshwater Fisheries
+Jim Schrenkel, Wildlife Biologist, Division of Wildlife & Freshwater Fisheries